Mobile menu

 Introduction

-In the world of transgender dating, the term "chaser" commonly refers to individuals who specifically pursue transgender people primarily due to fetishisation rather than genuine attraction or emotional connection.
-Unfortunately, encountering chasers is a widespread and unsettling experience for many in the trans community.
-This article aims to guide you on how to recognise, avoid, and navigate away from such individuals to preserve your emotional safety, dignity, and empowerment.
+In the world of transgender dating, the term "chaser" commonly refers to individuals who pursue transgender people primarily due to fetishisation rather than genuine attraction or emotional connection.
+Unfortunately, encountering chasers is a widespread experience for many in the trans community.
+This article explains how to recognise, avoid, and navigate away from such individuals while protecting your emotional safety and dignity.

 Understanding the Chaser Mentality

-Chasers are typically motivated by fetishism, objectification, or the taboo associated with dating transgender individuals.
-Their interest is not about creating meaningful relationships but about fulfilling fantasies or obsessions linked specifically to the individual's trans status.
-Common behaviours include excessive questioning about private physical attributes, avoidance of being seen together publicly, and a persistent focus on sexualising conversations.
+Chasers are often motivated by fetishism, objectification, or taboo.
+Their interest is rarely about meaningful relationships but instead about fulfilling specific fantasies.
+Common behaviours include intrusive questioning, reluctance to be seen publicly, and a strong focus on sexualised conversation.

 Red Flags in Online Profiles and Messages